-“It’s just so amazing that there’s that option for women who still want to give birth in a hospital,” O’Keefe says.
+“It’s just so amazing that there’s that option for women who still want to give birth in a hospital,” O’Keefe said.

 There are many benefits to partnering with a midwife, O’Keefe says.
 Anderson took her time during appointments, with many lasting half an hour.

-“She would talk to me about whatever I wanted,” O’Keefe says.
+“She would talk to me about whatever I wanted,” O’Keefe said.
 “I knew she cared about the birthing experience.”

 “Previously, they felt like they were told how their experience was going to be.
 Now they feel like they’re going to have a say.
 We’re putting the control back in their hands.”
 Lori Anderson, certified nurse midwife

-For O’Keefe, the primary benefit is knowing your provider is on board with your birth plan.
+For O’Keefe, the primary benefit was knowing her provider was on board with her birth plan.

-“I could have my pregnancy and birthing experience without her wanting to intervene at every stage,” she says.
+“I could have my pregnancy and birthing experience without her wanting to intervene at every stage,” she said.

 O’Keefe also looked forward to using the low-intervention birth suites.

-“I thought it was amazing giving birth in there,” she adds.
+“I thought it was amazing giving birth in there,” she added.